Estebanm1812/TerraformVm/README.md

 Azure Virtual Machine. <br>
 Storage OS Disk. <br>

-The Architecture was changed to one based in modules, with a folder that contains part of the resources that used to be in the main file.

 Prerequisites

 Before proceeding, ensure that you have the necessary components installed on your machine: